fallen-icarus/cardano-swaps/README.md

 ## Benchmarks and Fee Estimations (YMMV)
 Basic benchmarking tests were done to determine the maximum number of inputs or outputs that the spending script can handle in one transaction.

-:pushpin: Currently, Plutus is limited in that a spending script is always executed once for *every* script input, **even if the inputs come from the same script address.** So if there are 5 inputs from one of the script addresses, the spending script will be executed 5 times. **The latter 4 are completely redundant in this situation.** These redundant executions impact the maximum number of inputs and outputs that can fit in one transaction.
+Currently, Plutus is limited in that a spending script is always executed once for *every* script input, **even if the inputs come from the same script address.** So if there are 5 inputs from one of the script addresses, the spending script will be executed 5 times. **The latter 4 are completely redundant in this situation.** These redundant executions impact the maximum number of inputs and outputs that can fit in one transaction.
 There is a Cardano Problem Statement (CPS) looking to address this ([here](https://github.com/cardano-foundation/CIPs/pull/418)).
 Nonetheless, basic benchmarking results are shown here:

 ### Creating a Live Address
 For opening a new address, I was successfully able to mint the beacon, store the reference script, and create 80+ new swap positions in one transaction.